ericbets/danby/README.md

 Features
 --------
 * Bare minimum configuration required, uses helmet.js to set HTTP headers to sane defaults.
-* Proxy any number of grpc microservices to this webserver, as long as they have unique grpc service names.
+* Proxy multiple grpc microservices to this webserver, as long as they have unique grpc service names.
-* Proxy any number of routes to other http servers.
+* Proxy multiple routes to other http servers.
 Eg. "/" to localhost:3000 might map to a react app.

 Usage